mariobox/mariosanchez.org/content/posts/coding1123.md

 Web app that combines Python-based web framework [Bottle](https://bottlepy.org) with SQLite.
 The app lets users register for a party, submitting their name, how many people will come with them, and what they will bring.
 The HTML form includes a text field, a drop-down menu and radio buttons.
 The app connects to SQLite so that we can update and retrieve information from the database.
 **[Github Repository](https://github.com/mariobox/bottle-sql)** | **[Live Demo](https://mysterious-temple-24688-9fdd99ca6559.herokuapp.com/)**

-## What's Next

-In the next few days I'll begin exploring some web programming in Python with frameworks like [Bottle](https://bottlepy.org/docs/dev/) and [Flask](https://flask.palletsprojects.com/en/3.0.x/).